naonemeu/mstogh2/README.md

 You can open "run.bat".
 This will give you some choices of what you want in your mid file or not, after this it will generate "notes_gh2.mid" that will contain all the animations converted.
 There is a bug that the mid is not "formatted" correctly, so you need to export it in reaper first to get all the things working in game.

 # How to chart animations?
-(coming soon)
-for now, I have this doc:
+coming soon, for now, I have this doc: https://docs.google.com/document/d/16MzEoC7JfNOcvqn8wyBBf4oiipJbx0h_/edit?usp=sharing&ouid=116981090282877738182&rtpof=true&sd=true
-https://docs.google.com/document/d/16MzEoC7JfNOcvqn8wyBBf4oiipJbx0h_/edit?usp=sharing&ouid=116981090282877738182&rtpof=true&sd=true